Understanding Evolution

 Royal Society Colleagues

 Principally, the Society upheld the inductive principles of science, rejecting philosophical and logical deductive arguments.
-To reflect its mission, the Society adopted the moto – Nullius in Verba – meaning “take nobody’s word for it.”
+To reflect its mission, the Society adopted the motto – Nullius in Verba – meaning “take nobody’s word for it.”

 Darwin Then and Now Logo

-Darwin Then and Now is an educational resource on the intersection of evolution and science and the challenges facing the theory of evolution.
+Darwin Then and Now is an educational resource on the intersection of evolution and science, highlighting the ongoing challenges to the theory of evolution.

-• Studying Evolution delves into the terms species and natural selection and how they have changed since The Origin of Species was published in 1859.
+• Studying Evolution explains how key evolution terms have changed since The Origin of Species was published in 1859.

-• What is Science investigates Charles Darwin’s approach to science and how the principles of modern science are used for different investigative purposes.
+• What is Science explains Charles Darwin’s approach to science and how modern science approaches are used for different investigative purposes.

-• The Evolution and Science category features articles studying how the intersection of evolution and science influences the current understanding of evolution.
+• Evolution and Science feature study articles on how the scientific evidence influences the current understanding of evolution.

 Subscribe